 Back in 2004, Dangermouse remixed the Beatles's self-titled The White Album with Jay-Z's The Black Album.
 The outcome was The Grey Album, and EMI issued cease and desist letters to various websites in order to stop the album's distribution over the Internet and P2P networks.
 So when Apple makes its own remix album Love, there is a rule #1 that all samples used on the album must be an original number by the Beatles.

 There are lots of innovative and fresh remixes produced by Giles Martin on Love.
 During the start of the record, the breath-taking remixes of "Get Back" and "Glass Onion", it is like the start of an exciting journey.
 By combining "Tomorrow Never Knows" and "Within You Without You" not only gives you a rare vocal performance by both John Lennon and George Harrison on one song, the lyrics and the music from both songs are a perfect match to each other.
 The various takes of "Strawberry Fields Forever" combined on a single track is a perfect illustration of the Beatles's creative process, and the song itself stands a lot in the Beatles's career, it is quite emotional to listen through it.
 The intro verse of "Octopus's Garden" was stripped down to the vocal only, and put on top of the string section from "Good Night" with some FX sounds from "Yellow Submarine", its singer Ringo Starr instantly becomes a legendary singer in the underwater world.
 The singalong of "Hey Jude" is, of course, included.
 In the middle, the music was stripped out and it simulates the a capella section that Paul McCartney often brings in during concerts.
 On here, it seems like the Beatles are on tour again.
-The only new music piece is a newly written orchestra section by George Martin, to be overdubbed on the acoustic demo version of "While My Guitar Gently Weeps".
+The only new music piece is a newly written orchestra section by George Martin, to be overdubbed on the acoustic demo version of .
 Different to the mood of the original master version, the Love version has a warmth to it and the melody is very touching.
 George Martin claimed it would be the last musical piece he would write for a Beatles's composition.